 You really only want to avoid picking Dr. Mundo against comps that are pretty much guaranteed to build multiple Blade of the Ruined Kings or have a lot of innate %HP damage ( Amumu is the only one I can think of off the top of my head, I'm blanking!)

 Dr. Mundo is also very squishy early game especially in his first clear, so beware of jungle picks such as Shaco and Lee Sin.
 You can still pick mundo in these matchups, but just do your best to avoid running into them.

 I've decided that Flash is superior to Ghost since Maximum Dosage is basically a ghost (minus the unit collsion) at max rank.
 Flash is great for ganks early and for dragon/baron steals.
 Not to mention escaping a level 1 invade.

 You can also go with the traditional Ghost on mundo cause it makes you go fast. fast good.

 Note: The new smite is really nice for farming junglers since you can spam it more often for clearing and don't have to worry about it being on cooldown as much for drag/baron control.

 Runes are a pretty standard affair.

 Greater Mark of Hybrid Penetration is your best option because Dr. Mundo deals loads of mixed damage.
-Greater Mark of Magic Penetration is not ideal because it doesn't benefit your jungle clears at all and your auto attacks deal insane amounts of damage with Masochism active.
+Greater Mark of Magic Penetration is not ideal because it doesn't benefit your jungle clears at all and your auto attacks deal insane amounts of damage with Blunt Force Trauma active.
 Greater Mark of Attack Speed is still a good choice if you don't have the IP for hybrid pen.

 Note: It is worth noting that your first clear with hybrid pen can be extremely painful if you take too much damage from your first buff.
 It is very important to get a strong leash or you will not be able to clear your jungle safely the first time around.
 Take attack speed marks if you want a safer clear and/or don't feel confident your team will leash properly.